huanshen/Android-music-APP/README.md

 This is an Android music player App.

-   1、the file MyMusic is the first version
+   1、the file MyMusic is the first version, there are many bugs in this version.

-   2、the file MyMusicApp is the second version
+   2、the file MyMusicApp is the second version, a perfect one.